About the secondhand smoke data

-This page provides general information about the environmental tobacco smoke (ETS) data and measures developed by MN Environmental Public Health Tracking.
+This page provides general information about the secondhand smoke exposure data and measures developed by MN Environmental Public Health Tracking.
 For more information about these data, contact MNPH Data Access.

-- The percentage of nonsmoking school-aged youth (in grades 6-12) or nonsmoking adults (18+ years of age) in Minnesota with exposure to environmental tobacco smoke (ETS), also known as secondhand smoke.
+- The percentage of nonsmoking school-aged youth (in grades 6-12) or nonsmoking adults (18+ years of age) in Minnesota with exposure to secondhand smoke, also known as environmental tobacco smoke.

 - If a measure is going up or down.

-- Some of the settings or locations where ETS exposure occurs in Minnesota.
+- Some of the settings or locations where secondhand smoke exposure occurs in Minnesota.

 A weighted percent is an adjustment of the crude percent (which is just the count divided by sample size or N) and takes into account variables like sampling design and characteristics of survey respondents (e.g. age, sex, race/ethnicity) to make the percentage generalizable to all nonsmoking youth or adults in Minnesota.
 Sample weighting is done so that unbiased population estimates can be calculated using the results of a survey.

-- To inform the public about the proportion of nonsmokers in Minnesota exposed to ETS, what settings or locations in which exposure may occur, and disparities in ETS exposure.
+- To inform the public about the proportion of nonsmokers in Minnesota exposed to secondhand smoke, what settings or locations in which exposure may occur, and disparities in secondhand smoke exposure.

-- Explore trends in the percentage of nonsmokers exposed to ETS.
+- Explore trends in the percentage of nonsmokers exposed to secondhand smoke.

 - For program planning and evaluation by state and local partners.